Corona ring: Grading rings

-A very similar related device, called a grading ring, is also used on high-voltage equipment.
-Grading rings are similar to corona rings, but they encircle insulators rather than conductors.
-Although they may also serve to suppress corona, their main purpose is to reduce the potential gradient along the insulator, preventing premature electrical breakdown.
+A very similar device, called a grading ring, is also used on high-voltage equipment.
+Grading rings works in a same way that corona ring does but their main difference lies in how and where they are used.
+Corona rings are used around conductors while grading rings are used on insulators where its purpose is to reduce potential gradient along the insulator, to prevent the electrical breakdown.